qcxms/QCxMS/README.md

 The following files are being extracted: `qceims` `pqceims` `q-batch` `getres` `.mass_raw.agr` `.XTBPARAM` `EXAMPLE`

 Place the executables into your ``$HOME/bin/`` directory or path.
 Place the `.XTBPARAM` folder and `.mass_raw.arg` file into your `$HOME` directory (these files can appear to be hidden).
-For  use the [PlotMS](https://github.com/qcxms/PlotMS) program.
+To evaluate the results and create a spectrum, download and use the [PlotMS](https://github.com/qcxms/PlotMS) program.
 The of the calculated spectra we recommend the useage of ``xmgrace``.
 Examples for an input file and coordinate file are to be found in the `EXAMPLES` file.

 **Documentation**